 |Room and Board||$16,732|

 Find out which students are getting accepted at USC, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

 Depending on many factors including student and parent income and assets, the total cost of attendance may be less than the $81,659 published price if scholarship or grant aid is made available to you.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported USC net price for in-state students $31,189* for the 2014/2015 academic year.
+The reported USC net price for in-state students is $39,759* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.